Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ### System Metadata and Grid Data

-To fully enable the interpretation of the seismic data, accessing the
+To fully enable the interpretation of the seismic data, accessing information on the velocity models is essential.
+Other important although not as essential are the attenuation model if they exist and the density values or model.
+For the velocity,